vanceleon/JS-Algo-Data-Structures/DataStructures/LinkedList/Lecture.md

 - if there are no nodes in the list, return undefined
 - loop through the list until you reach the tail
 - set the next property of the 2nd to last node to be null
+- set the tail to be the 2nd to last node
+- decrement the length of the list by 1
+- return the value of the node removed

+Shifting
+- removing a new node from the beginning of the Linked List

+pseudocode
+- if there are no nodes, return undefined
+- store the current head property in a variable
+- set the head property to be the current head's next property
+- decrement the length by 1
+- Return the value of the node removed